scipy/scipy/doc/source/tutorial/ndimage.rst

 Similar to binary erosion and dilation there are operations for grey-scale erosion and dilation:

-    The :func:`grey_erosion` function calculates a multi-dimensional grey- scale erosion.
+    The :obj:`grey_erosion` function calculates a multi-dimensional grey- scale erosion.

-    The :func:`grey_dilation` function calculates a multi-dimensional grey- scale dilation.
+    The :obj:`grey_dilation` function calculates a multi-dimensional grey- scale dilation.

 Grey-scale opening and closing operations can be defined similar to their binary counterparts:

-    The :func:`grey_opening` function implements grey-scale opening of arrays of arbitrary rank.
+    The :obj:`grey_opening` function implements grey-scale opening of arrays of arbitrary rank.
 Grey-scale opening is equivalent to a grey-scale erosion followed by a grey-scale dilation.

-    The :func:`grey_closing` function implements grey-scale closing of arrays of arbitrary rank.
+    The :obj:`grey_closing` function implements grey-scale closing of arrays of arbitrary rank.
 Grey-scale opening is equivalent to a grey-scale dilation followed by a grey-scale erosion.

-    The :func:`morphological_gradient` function implements a grey-scale
+    The :obj:`morphological_gradient` function implements a grey-scale
     morphological gradient of arrays of arbitrary rank.
 The grey-scale morphological gradient is equal to the difference of a grey-scale dilation and a grey-scale erosion.

-    The :func:`morphological_laplace` function implements a grey-scale
+    The :obj:`morphological_laplace` function implements a grey-scale
     morphological laplace of arrays of arbitrary rank.
 The grey-scale morphological laplace is equal to the sum of a grey-scale dilation and a grey-scale erosion minus twice the input.

-    The :func:`white_tophat` function implements a white top-hat filter of arrays of arbitrary rank.
+    The :obj:`white_tophat` function implements a white top-hat filter of arrays of arbitrary rank.
 The white top-hat is equal to the difference of the input and a grey-scale opening.

-    The :func:`black_tophat` function implements a black top-hat filter of arrays of arbitrary rank.
+    The :obj:`black_tophat` function implements a black top-hat filter of arrays of arbitrary rank.
 The black top-hat is equal to the difference of the a grey-scale closing and the input.